Provisional Patent Application: Complete 2026 Guide

 Other risks include:

-- No examination: Filing a provisional patent application does not guarantee a patent.
-It only reserves your date
+• No examination.
+Filing a provisional patent application does not guarantee a patent.
+It only reserves your date.

 Working with a patent attorney from the start helps ensure your provisional is drafted with enough detail to support a strong non-provisional application down the line.
 At Schell IP, that review is part of how we approach every provisional filing.
+And if you’ve already filed a provisional you’re not sure about, especially within the last 12 months, it may not be too late to fix it: we offer a review service where we assess and, where needed, supplement your filing while preserving priority back to your original application date.
+If any of these risks sound familiar, book a free consultation and we’ll take a look before your window closes.

 How to File a Provisional Patent Application in 2026